 February 6, 2010 through February 4, 2011 is

+Ridership is highly seasonal.
 Using the data for Summer 2012 and Fall-Winter 2012-13, the drop from the light rail summer ridership high can be observed at the station level.
 The largest drops occur at both ends of the line, Westlake Center and the Airport, and at Stadium Station.
 Ridership actually rose a bit at Beacon Hill and Mount Baker, probably because of student ridership.